athlidevacct/webAutomation/README.md

 # webAutomation
-It is Python program to automate the booking managemen system.
+It is web scraping with python to automate the booking managemen system.

 Document:
 https://selenium-python.readthedocs.io/